ossf/alpha-omega/alpha/engagements/2024/Rust/January.md

 ### Crate Publishing Replay

-We are now able to replay crate publishing from the past.
-This provides a retrospective on what new Typomania and Sandpit checks would have found, and thus find in the future.
-From this, we can establish a scoring system on potential maliciousness.
-With that spam assessment, if a crate falls above a given threshold, then we can quarantine the crate and potentially that user.
-We will continue to improve tools for crates retrospective analysis.
+We are now able to replay crate publishing from the past, allowing us to use historical data to evaluate the efficacy of specific Typomania and Sandpit checks.
+We intend to use this to establish a scoring system on potential maliciousness, which — if a crate falls above a given threshold — can feed into deciding whether to quarantine the crate and potentially that user pending further review.

+We will continue to improve tooling for retrospective crate analysis.

 ### Sandpit deploy to production